showyourwork/showyourwork/docs/known_issues.rst

 -----------------------------------------------------------------------------------------------------------------------------------------

-This error should arise only if you are using showyourwork v0.4.3 or if you updated your project ot that specific version.
+This error should arise only if you are using showyourwork v0.4.3 or if you updated your project to that specific version.

 If this is your case and you do not want to update showyourwork to the latest development version, please comment line 405 in